microsoft/essex-build/packages/scripts/docs/lint.md

   ### Purpose

-  Alex checks for inconsiderate writing and tone in documentation files.
+  The docs step checks for misspelling and inconsiderate writing and tone in documentation files.
 This allows us to meet community and corporate expectations with regards to inclusivity in our documentation.

   ### Customization